seth-tl/CMM-S2/README.md

 ```
 -----
-Thank you for your interest in this work.
+Thank you for your interest in this work :blush: